Forest conservation through beekeeping in north west Cameroon

 Help alleviate poverty in by supporting our Bees for Development charity campaign.

 Working with our local partner, Apiculture and Nature Conservation Organisation (ANCO) we are supporting the Nkor community to develop sustainable beekeeping as a forest-friendly addition to their livelihoods.

-The overall objective is to build a strong financial incentive for sustainable forest management and to increase incomes for the forest communities.
+The overall objective is to build a strong financial incentive for local people to conserve forests and to increase incomes for the forest communities.